openkraken/website/docs/guide/basic/touch.en-US.md

 ## TouchEvent

-Kraken provides [TouchEvent](https://developer.mozilla.org/zh-CN/docs/Web/API/TouchEvent) so that developers can monitor the underlying touch events.
+Kraken provides [TouchEvent](https://developer.mozilla.org/zh-CN/docs/Web/API/TouchEvent) to enable developers to monitor the underlying touch events.
 This type of event is used to describe one or more contacts, allowing developers to detect the movement of contacts, the increase and decrease of contacts, and so on.

-If a developer needs to monitor the entire process of a user touching the screen with a finger (touch pen) on an element and making an interactive gesture and triggering a specific behavior, they can follow the example shown below.
+If the developer needs to monitor the entire process of the user touching the screen with a finger (touch pen) on an element and making an interactive gesture and triggering a specific behavior, you can follow the example shown below.

 **Example:**